Visit the institution website for COVID‑19 updates

 You need a primary university dental degree from a recognised institution, and a minimum of two years’ post-qualification clinical experience.
 You must also meet our health and Disclosure and Barring Service requirements for clinical courses.

 Months of entry

 This course teaches the academic and clinical skills you need to practise orthodontics.
 You’ll develop an evidence-based, critical approach to this specialism and to general clinical dentistry.
 A focus on research skills will give you the confidence to complete future clinical or laboratory-based research programmes.

-The programme includes all the features of the first two years of the Curriculum and Specialist Training Programme in Orthodontics approved by the UK General Dental Council.
+The course includes all the features of the first two years of the Curriculum and Specialist Training Programme in Orthodontics approved by the UK General Dental Council.